ADRC BROCHURE SENIOR COMMUNIQUE PRESENTATION REQUEST

 The Aging & Disability Resource Center of the Lowcountry directly administers the following programs:

 Family Caregiver Advocate provides support, information, education, and services to family caregivers that help make their caregiving a successful and rewarding experience, while relieving many stressors involved in being a full-time caregiver.
-Contact Claire Glasson: email@example.com Download and Print APPLICATION
+Contact Claire Glasson: firstname.lastname@example.org with questions or to request an application.

 Information, Referral and Assistance (I/R&A) is a one-stop approach to provide I/R&A services to seniors and their caregivers throughout the region.
 This program, along with the State’s SC Access internet database, serves as an access point for seniors and disabled persons seeking help.
 Contact Karen Anderson: email@example.com